jorendorff/git-ignorance/submodules.md

     A git repository embedded in another repository.

+*   **What is a superproject?**

+    The enclosing git repository that contains a submodule.

 *   **Is all this as ad hoc as it looks, or is there a method to the madness?**

     Read on.